Search for anything...

 • DUAL FORK ARM GOTO MOUNT: With a database of 40,000+ celestial objects, the CPC's beefy GoTo mount locates and tracks objects for you.
 It's also compatible with our best accessories like StarSense AutoAlign and the SkyPortal WiFi Module.

-• EASY TO SET UP & USE: The CPC's ergonomic design allows one person to set up or move the telescope.
+• EASY TO SET UP and USE: The CPC's ergonomic design allows one person to set up or move the telescope.
 SkyAlign technology helps you align the telescope fast.
 When you're done observing, the telescope breaks down for storage.

 • 9x50 FINDERSCOPE INCLUDED: Center objects perfectly in the eyepiece with a high-quality finderscope with 9x magnification.

 • BONUS FREE STARRY NIGHT SOFTWARE: Includes a free download of Starry Night Special Edition, one of the top-rated astronomy software programs.
-Simulate the night sky, learn about celestial objects, & plan your observing session.
+Simulate the night sky, learn about celestial objects, and plan your observing session.

-• UNBEATABLE WARRANTY & SUPPORT: Buy with confidence from Celestron, a leading telescope brand in California since 1960.
+• UNBEATABLE WARRANTY and SUPPORT: Buy with confidence from Celestron, a leading telescope brand in California since 1960.
 Your purchase includes a 2-Year US Warranty and unlimited support from our team of US-based experts.

 Description